 The goal of this project is to create an operational system that the USCG can use for characterizing spills in ice-covered ocean environments.
+Accordingly, while the ADAC, MBARI and WHOI are designing, fabricating, testing and documenting the LRAUV System, consisting of two platforms, three Arctic communications buoys, associated sensors, firmware and software, HQ USCG Project Champion will direct the transition instructions and associated activities and parameters in order to meet USCG envisioned applications.

-ADAC, WHOI and MBARI focus on creating, testing and documenting an LRAUV with multiple sensors and supporting navigation and communications buoys to provide and demonstrate a prototype system that is feasible and suitable for production.
+While ADAC, WHOI and MBARI focus on creating, testing and documenting an LRAUV with multiple sensors and supporting navigation and communications buoys to provide and demonstrate a prototype system that is feasible and suitable for production.
 Included in these outcomes is the Project team will focus on creating an AUV sensor capability to provide and demonstrate a mature platform that is feasible and suitable for production and use by a non-expert.
 System engineering will emphasize the ability to transition capabilities from one AUV platform to the next depending on mission needs.
-Accordingly, efforts to (1) to integrate a Norbit 400 kHz multibeam sonar system onto the LRAUV, (2) Design and build a new payload nose for Tethys to incorporate the sonar payload, (3) develop sensor modularity, (4) Plan and perform water tests of man-made targets, will significantly advance gaining an autonomous underwater capability to survey oil spills and produce high resolution maps with a modular payload at short and long ranges with multiple AUVs, at high and low latitudes and under ice answers an unmet need for DHS and the USCG.
+Accordingly, efforts to (1) to integrate a Norbitmultibeam sonar system and an inertial navigation systemonto the LRAUV, (2) Design and build a new payload nose for Tethys to incorporate the sonar payloads, (3) develop sensor modularity, (4) Plan and perform water tests of man-made targets, (5)Advance autonomous underwater capability to survey oil spills and produce high resolution maps with a modular payload at short and long ranges with multiple AUVs, at high and low latitudes and, to this end, LRAUV under ice answers an unmet need for DHS and the USCG.

 During Program Year 7, the project team plans the following outcomes/output:

-Advance the technical competency of USCG RDC in operating and testing the LRAUV and Arctic buoys and provide the results of the test in a report.
+Advance the technical competency of USCG designed POCs in operating and testing the LRAUV and Arctic buoys and provide the results of the test in a report;

-A reduced cost design, planning to incorporate suitable and acceptable measures to support the design for a second edfabricated LRAUV and provide the technical design document.
+A reduced cost design, planning to incorporate suitable and acceptable measures to support the design for follow-on fabrication of LRAUV and provide the technical design document;

-Fabrication of LRAUV and provide the technical design document.
+Fabrication of second LRAUV and its subsystems;

-LRAUV and Arctic Ice Buoy under Arctic ice tests,
+LRAUV and Arctic Ice Buoy under ice and high latitude tests;

-Complete fabrication of an additional sensor capability to LRAUV in order to create a multi-mission capable LRAUV platform.
+Complete fabrication of an additional sensor capability to LRAUV in order to create a multi-mission capable LRAUV platform;

-Integrate a Norbit 3D sonar system onto the LRAUV platform,
+Integrate a multi-beam and inertial navigation system onto the LRAUV platform;

-Design and build a new payload nose for Tethys to incorporate the imaging payload,
+Design and build a new payload nose for Tethys to incorporate the imaging payload;

-Collaborate with MBARI to develop sensor modularity,
+Collaborate with MBARI to develop sensor modularity and vehicle improvements and operations;

-Plan and perform water tests of man-made targets including oil surrogates.
+Plan and perform water tests of man-made targets including oil surrogates;

+Plan and perform under-ice tests of completed systems.

 Outcomes of effort will provide a commercially available off-the-shelf sensor package that is AUV ready, and turnkey for Arctic seafloor and under-ice mapping.
-This turnkey system will be designed in parallel with MBARI for ease of integration onto the WHOI-ADAC LRAUV vehicle.
-Predicting and monitoring environmental hazards in the Arctic remains an outstanding challenge for under-ice surveys.
-Our approach builds on proven AUV technology and expands its capability by adding the latest COTS sensor technology for creating 3D maps.
+This turnkey system will be designed ease of integration onto the LRAUV vehicle.
+Predicting and monitoring environmental hazards in the Arctic remains an outstanding challenge for under-ice surveys, and accordingly, the research team’s approach builds on proven AUV technology and expands its capability by adding the latest COTS sensor technology for creating 3D maps.
 The power of this technology for investigation of oil spills in open water or under ice remains largely unexplored, but sample data shows strong potential for oil mapping and detection capabilities in the future.

-Transition Plan:
+Transition Plan.